 Youth Activism | Two Steps Ahead

-In the next installment, foundations have also perfected the art of implementing national political agendas through local government.
+K–12 schools are run by thirteen thousand independent school districts, but foundations have also perfected the art of implementing national political agendas through local government.

 Financially, this is a brilliant plan.
 For the same amount political actors might spend inﬂuencing one congressional election, they could elect an entire slate of school board candidates or county council members in a large jurisdiction.
 Unlike a back-bench congressman, these school board or council members would enjoy complete control.
 It is not just money, but the lack of attention that makes these efforts especially potent.
 In fact, it is easy to elect far-left candidates in center-left jurisdictions, because if the far-left candidate can squeak through in a primary where just 5 percent of voters participate, a majority Democrat county is likely to blindly support him in the general election, with no real idea who he or she is.

 This goes doubly for the suburbs.
 Suburbs are crucial to those seeking to transform American politics because they are among the only “purple” areas left.
 Generally speaking, U.S. cities are blue, and rural areas are red.
 Therefore, as go the suburbs, so goes America.
 Suburban residents often pay little attention to municipal elections, and newspapers have been forced to cut back severely on local coverage.
 But some populous suburban counties have upward of one million people—more than the population of six states.
 Savvy political operatives realized that this offered them a remarkable opportunity.

 A large portion of what might appear to be grassroots local activism, particularly concerning education issues, can be traced directly to the foundations.